ChrisDuffley/stationPlaylist/addoninternals.md

 #### SPL Assistant 4: getting help

 I believe that a product isn't complete without a good quality documentation.
-For this reason, SPL Assistant provides two commands to help you use the layer commands or the add-on itself.
+For this reason, SPL Assistant provides two commands (one since 2022) to help you use the layer commands or the add-on itself.
 They are:

 * F1: Opens a browse mode document presenting a list of SPL Assistant layer commands.
-* Shift+F1: Opens the online user guide (os.startfile).
+* Shift+F1: Opens the online user guide (os.startfile, removed in 2022 to improve add-on security).

 #### SPL Assistant 5: Checking for add-on updates